jbwilkes/Projects1/README.md

 **Binary_Trees:** <br>

 I implemented a class that represents a binary tree.
-I compared the benefits of this data structure to singly-linked-lists, and a "AVL" or balanced binary tree. <br>
+I compared the benefits of this data structure to singly-linked-lists, and an "AVL" or balanced binary tree. <br>

 **Conditional_Stability:** <br>